AndreLouisCaron/a-tale-of-event-loops/README.rst

-`Brett Cannon`_, a Python core developer gives some very good insight on how to use coroutine objects (e.g. if you were implementing an event loop) in his post `How the heck does async/await work inPython 3.5?`_.
+`Brett Cannon`_, a Python core developer gives some very good insight on how to use coroutine objects (e.g. if you were implementing an event loop) in his post `How the heck does async/await work in Python 3.5?`_.
 His focus is on the implementation details and, at least for me, there was still a small piece missing to grok curio.

 .. _`Brett Cannon`: http://www.snarky.ca/
-.. _`How the heck does async/await work inPython 3.5?`: http://www.snarky.ca/how-the-heck-does-async-await-work-in-python-3-5
+.. _`How the heck does async/await work in Python 3.5?`: http://www.snarky.ca/how-the-heck-does-async-await-work-in-python-3-5

 **TL; DR**: This is my attempt at trying to capture the core fundamentals on which curio is based.
 Hopefully, it will be a good stepping stone to get